RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 deno test tests/example.test.ts
 ```

-You can also run individual tests or groups of tests by using the `--filter` option which will run tests where the test name matches the filter pattern.
+And you can run individual tests or groups of tests by using the `--filter` option which will run tests where the test name matches the filter pattern.

 ```sh
 deno test --filter "test name" tests/